 For direct-to-consumer brands of alcohol, the challenge lies in getting a buyer to purchase a brand of drink online when they’ve never tasted it.
 Direct-to-consumer style and branding can help combat this challenge.

-When the brand Haus recently launched an online campaign, they aimed their branding and marketing strategies directly toward more affluent millennials.
+When the brand Haus recently launched an online campaign, they aimed their branding and marketing strategies toward more affluent millennials.
 They hired direct-to-consumer agency Gin Lane as a branding partner to sell their $35 bottles of alcohol.

 The brand is now cleverly positioned as a health-conscious, online-only hard alcohol alternative.